No shining moment in time

 To this day, even without the aid of the clip, I have vivid memories of the 1987 title game between the Hoosiers and the Orange.

 Clips and even full-length games are available for replay on YouTube.
 But – in the words of an old-timer – back in my day, we relied on the virtual world-changing technology of the VHS cassette.
-This was something I took advantage of for these national title games, thanks to my dad's love of recording said contests.
+This was something I took advantage in watching these national title games, thanks to my dad's love of recording said contests.

 Starting in the 1980's and stretching into the early 90's, dad recorded the majority of the NCAA men's national championship games.
 I grew up watching Georgetown/Villanova, Georgetown/Houston, Kansas/Oklahoma, Michigan/Seton Hall, and the above-mentioned Syracuse/Indiana, plus others, on repeat.
 This is where I was taught how to do a shot chart, collect stats, and the meaning of an assist.
 No matter how many times I'd seen the games, for the longest time I'd still slide a piece of paper on a dark brown clipboard owned by my parents, draw a basketball court on it and fill out the games shot chart.